top of page

 Our Office Staff Members

-Cassy Childress Vinton Secretary Wednesday and Thursday Evening
+Cassy Childress Vinton Secretary Tuesday and Thursday Evening

 Tara Gallimore Office Manager Monday-Friday Morning